tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 <figure><img src="https://idratherbewritingmedia.com/images/doc360_customhtml.png" alt="Custom headers, footers, and styles in Document 360" /><figcaption>Custom headers, footers, and styles in Document 360</figcaption></figure>

-For more, see <a rel="nofollow" href="https://docs.document360.io/docs/appearance-general-settings">General Settings</a> and <a rel="nofollow" href="https://docs.document360.io/docs/custom-css-javascript">Custom CSS & JavaScript</a>.
+For more, see <a href="https://docs.document360.io/docs/appearance-general-settings">General Settings</a> and <a href="https://docs.document360.io/docs/custom-css-javascript">Custom CSS & JavaScript</a>.

 ### Algolia-based search